panospet/Search_within_Books/README.md

 - The two methods, `common` and `search` query the structure above.
 Both return a list of tuples which later on, is logged to us by the server.

-- Code complexity.
-It scales with more books.
-(TODO)

-- Concerns about implementation: The structure where our data are stored, is the key for code efficiency.
-Python dictionaries act like hash tables, which makes iteration a lot easier.
+- Note about implementation: The structure where our data are stored, is the key for code efficiency.
+Python dictionaries act like hash tables, which makes iteration quicker.
 They also have the "key - value" structure, which is something convenient for our case.

-- Limitations.
+#### Code complexity

+Both methods, `common` and `search` do iterate the dictionary which has books as keys.
+This has a Big O notation O(N), which means that it scales linearly, depending on the number of books.

+`common` method also updates the dictionary at every iteration with the number of occurences of each word found in a book.
+This means that our complexity increases linearly depending on the number of words that each book has inside, and also on the repetition of each word.
+For example, our code consumes more time for updating the dictionary if a book has 10 different words than having the same word repeated 10 times.

+`search` method only searches if a word is inside a book (O(1) for a dictionary, assuming that the hash function that python uses is close to ideal) and just stores it to another dictionary (also O(1)).

+Finally, both methods sort their final results, adding a O(NlogN) complexity to our code.

+#### Limitations

 Storing data does approximately 10-11 seconds to run.
-This is something that definitely needs improvement.
+This is something that needs improvement.